Special Weather Statement issued for Rooks by NWS - News Break

 Special Weather Statement issued for Rooks by NWS

-Effective: 2021-05-26 22:00:00 CDT Expires: 2021-05-26 22:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Rooks SIGNIFICANT WEATHER ADVISORY FOR WESTERN ROOKS COUNTY UNTIL 1030 PM CDT At 1001 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from 8 miles north of Nicodemus to near Palco.
-Movement was east at 10 mph.
-Half inch hail and winds in excess of 40 mph will be possible with these storms.
-Strong thunderstorms will be near Damar around 1010 PM CDT.
-Palco around 1015 PM CDT.
-Other locations in the path of these storms include Zurich.
-A Severe Thunderstorm Watch remains in effect until 200 AM CDT for north central Kansas.alerts.weather.gov
+Effective: 2021-06-23 23:27:00 CDT Expires: 2021-06-24 00:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Rooks SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN ROOKS COUNTY UNTIL 1215 AM CDT At 1125 PM CDT, Doppler radar was tracking a strong thunderstorm 8 miles north of Ogallah, moving northeast at 25 mph.
+Nickel size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Plainville, Palco and Zurich.alerts.weather.gov